-In an effort to ensure compliance with FATF requirements, the CFT Law was introduced on 16 February 2013.
-The CFT Law introduced an expanded scope to the financing of terrorism offense (as defined under Turkish anti-terrorism laws).
+In an effort to ensure compliance with FATF requirements, Law No. 6415 on the Prevention of the Financing of Terrorism was introduced on 16 February 2013.
+This law introduced an expanded scope to the financing of terrorism offense (as defined under Turkish anti-terrorism laws).
 The law includes further criminalising terrorist financing and implementing an adequate legal framework for identifying and freezing terrorist assets.
-See "Risk Factors - Risks relating to Turkey - Combating the Financing of Terrorism".